fastify/fastify-cli/README.md

 ```
 Fastify command line interface, available commands are:

   * start           start a server
-  * generate    generate a new project
+  * gen-app         generate a new project
+  * gen-readme      generate a README.md for the plugin
   * version         the current fastify-cli version
   * help            help about commands

 Launch 'fastify help [command]' to know more about the commands.